LaneGarner/rhythm-fit/FIX_WEEK_GENERATION_BUG.md

   // Get Monday of the target week const startOfWeek = targetWeek.startOf('week').add(1, 'day'); // dayjs week starts on Sunday, so add 1 day for Monday

-  // Sample exercises by category const weightTrainingExercises = [
+  // Sample exercises by category (same as before) const weightTrainingExercises = [
     'Bench Press',
     'Squat',